CalyxOS/calyxos.org/Offline-signing.md

 What I've done so far:
 * Generate private pem files from the pk8 files (`openssl pkcs8 -in ${i}.pk8 -inform DER -out ${i}.pem`)
-* Import the private keys and certs to yubikey, 4 slots available (9a, 9c, 9d, 9e)
+* Import the private keys and certs to yubikey, 4 slots available (`yubico-piv-tool -s $slot -a import-key -i $file` - and matching import-certificate)
   - 9a = Certificate for PIV Authentication = releasekey
   - 9c = Certificate for Digital Signature = platform
   - 9d = Certificate for Key Management = media
   - 9e = Certificate for Card Authentication = shared
 * Slots 82-95 can also be used to store keys but I can't find a way to access them.
 * Use the yubikey signing instructions with the right alias to sign with the desired key.

 ### Signing process, keys used
 #### Keys: